Build an Android E-commerce App using Contentstack's Android SDK

-To add an environment in Contentstack, navigate to Settings -> Environment, and click on the + New Environment tab.
-Provide a suitable name for your environment, say staging.
-Specify the base URL (e.g., http://YourDomainName.com), and select the language (e.g., English - United States).
-Then, click on Save.
+To add an environment in Contentstack, go to your stack and click the “Settings” icon on the left navigation panel.
+Select Environments, and click on the + New Environment button.
+Provide a suitable name for your environment, say “staging”.
+Specify the base URL (e.g., “http://YourDomainName.com”), and select the language (e.g., English - United States).
+Then, click on Add.
 Read more about environments.

 Import Content Types

 A content type is like the structure or blueprint of a page or a section of your web or mobile property.
 Read more about Content Types.

 For this website, we have already created content types.
 You simply need to import them to your stack.
 Refer to our Create a Content Type documentation to learn how to create your own content types.